benmarwick/ctv-archaeology/README.md

 Vander Linden, Marc and Silva Fabio (2021).
 Dispersals as demographic processes: testing and describing the spread of the Neolithic in the Balkans _Philosophical Transactions of the Royal Society B: Biological Sciences_ B37620200231 http://doi.org/10.1098/rstb.2020.0231

 Vignoles, Anais, William E. Banks, Laurent Klaric, Masa Kageyama, Marlon E. Cobos, Daniel Romero-Alvarez.
 (2020).
 Investigating relationships between technological variability and ecology in the Middle Gravettian (ca. 32-28 ka cal.
 BP) in France.
 (2020), OSF, ud3hj, ver.
 3 peer-reviewed and recommended by PCI Archaeology. <https://doi.org/10.31219/osf.io/ud3hj>

+Wang, Li-Ying, and Ben Marwick (2021).
+A Bayesian Networks Approach to Infer Social Changes from Burials in Northeastern Taiwan during the European Colonization Period. _Journal of Archaeological Science_ 134: 105471.

 Wang, L. and Marwick, B. (2020).
 Standardization of ceramic shape: A case study from the Iron Age pottery from northeastern Taiwan. _Journal of Archaeological Science: Reports_ 33. <https://doi.org/10.1016/j.jasrep.2020.102554> <https://github.com/LiYingWang/kwl.pottery> <https://osf.io/abvgf/>